yunxiaomr/yunxiaomr.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently pursuing a PhD in Computer Science and Technology at [Shanxi University](https://www.sxu.edu.cn/) (2022~), under the supervision of Prof. [Ru Li](https://www.researchgate.net/scientific-contributions/Ru-Li-14829601?_sg=VXNUDhg-exV6GUMTTzZ3UgEBy0zZa6hRgTd8V_oo4GZ0doGm9wp14Vo_rBLhkms1qfdWlJrEIZquUi0).
-In addition, I am co-supervised by Prof. [Xiaoli Li](https://personal.ntu.edu.sg/xlli/), who is affiliated with the Institute for Infocomm Research at A*Star, Singapore.
-Before that, I received my B.S. degree from Shanxi University in 2020, majoring in computer science and technology.
+I am now a PhD student (2022-) in Computer Science and Technology at Shanxi University, under the supervision of Prof. [Ru Li](https://www.researchgate.net/scientific-contributions/Ru-Li-14829601?_sg=VXNUDhg-exV6GUMTTzZ3UgEBy0zZa6hRgTd8V_oo4GZ0doGm9wp14Vo_rBLhkms1qfdWlJrEIZquUi0).
+Meanwhile, I am co-supervised by Prof. [Xiaoli Li](https://personal.ntu.edu.sg/xlli/), who is affiliated with the Institute for Infocomm Research at A*Star, Singapore.
+Before that, I received my B.S. degree from Shanxi University in 2020, majoring in Computer Science and Technology.

-My research interests lie in the areas of explainable natural language processing, including explainable probing, rationalization, and reasoning.
-I am also deeply interested in computational linguistics knowledge such as FrameNet and WordNet.
+My research interests focus on explainable natural language processing, including explainable probing, rationalization, and reasoning.
+I am also interested in explicit knowledge and implicit knowledge, such as FrameNet knowledge base and parameterized PLMs knowledge.

-I have published several papers in international conferences and journals, focusing on Natural Language Processing (NLP) and Artificial Intelligence (AI).
-Additionally, I have participated in a natural language processing competition centered on interpretability, where I am honored to win the national first prize (champion) in China.
+I have published several papers on explainability in international conferences and journals.
+Additionally, I participated in a competition focused on interpretability, achieving the honor of winning the national first prize (champion) in China.
 Feel free to contact me by <a href="mailto:yunxiaomr@163.com">email</a> if you are interested in discussing or collaborating with me.

 <script async src="//busuanzi.ibruce.info/busuanzi/2.3/busuanzi.pure.mini.js"></script>